rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 Redis Service.

 ## Recap
+* We created Deployments, StatefulSets, Services and PersistentVolumeClaims with `kubectl apply`.
+We also reviewed some differences between Deployments and StatefulSets.
+* We set up persistent storage and reviewed the concept of PersistentVolumeClaim and the storage abstractions offered by Kubernetes.
+* We used other useful `kubectl` commands: `kubectl get`, `kubectl describe`, `kubectl logs`.

 ## What we didn't cover
 * If you don't want to use a managed solution like Google Kubernetes Engine